Attendance & Progress

 We would like to thank our parents for their commitment to their child’s attendance.

-The vast majority of parents ensure that their child attends regularly and on time, meeting our academy expectation of at least 97% attendance over the year.
+The majority of our parents ensure that their child attends regularly and on time, meeting our academy expectation of at least 98% attendance over the year.

 If your child is ill

 We know that sometimes your child may be unable to attend because they feel unwell.

 In this case please contact the main office and leave a message telling us the reason for your child’s absence, preferably before 08.30am each day.
 Some parents think that their child may be better off at home if they are ill, but generally, we are happy to have them in school and will keep a close eye on them to make sure that they are ok if you ask us to.
 We have also produced a helpful leaflet to help you to decide whether your child is well enough to come to school which can be downloaded below.
 We use NHS guidance to advise and you can access this yourself by clicking here.

 If we do not hear from you first thing in the morning and your child is not in school, then we will try and contact you as quickly as possible to ensure that your child is safe.
 This could be by text, telephone or home visit.
 Please rest assured that we always pursue this until we are satisfied so you know that your child’s welfare is important to us.

 Most of our parents recognise that their children are happiest and more successful in school when they attend regularly.

 For that reason, they do not ask for holidays during term time, because they know how damaging this can be for their child’s education.
 In the unlikely event that you want to ask for your child’s absence to be authorised due to an exceptional circumstance, then please ask to speak with the Principal so that you can set out the special circumstances of your request.